Home

 Installing setlX on Microsoft Windows

-1. Make sure that a Java runtime, which is compatible to Java version 1.6 (aka version 6) or higher, is installed and working.
+1. Make sure that a Java runtime, which is compatible, is installed and working.

 You can verify this by executing: